 The Irish and Celtic Studies (ICS) concentration offers access to three main areas: Celtic traditions in myth, religion, literature, and art; Anglo-Irish literature from the 18th through the 20th century; and the politics and history of Ireland.

-Students moderate into a disciplinary program (e.g., art history, historical studies) and are responsible for that program’s requirements.
+Students moderate into a disciplinary program (e.g., art history and visual culture, historical studies) and are responsible for that program’s requirements.
 Two members of the Moderation board should be Irish and Celtic Studies faculty.
-Students are advised to take two ICS cross-listed courses before Moderation, such as Literature 2650, Irish Fiction, or History 2551, Joyce’s Ulysses, Modernity, and Nationalism.
+Students are advised to take two ICS cross-listed courses before Moderation, such as Literature 2301, Voices of Modern Ireland, or History 2551, Joyce’s Ulysses, Modernity, and Nationalism.
 Graduation requirements include two cross-listed courses and successful completion of the Senior Project.